darrenjw/python-smfsb/README.md

 # smfsb for python

-Python library for the book, Stochastic modelling for systems biology, third edition

-**Please note that this package is still in the early stages of development.
-There will be bugs, there is very limited documentation, and the coverage of the book is still quite incomplete.
+Python library for the book, [Stochastic modelling for systems biology, third edition](https://github.com/darrenjw/smfsb/). *Please note that this package is still in the early stages of development.
+There will be bugs, there is limited documentation, and the coverage of the book is still quite incomplete.
 Currently, the package covers the code from Chapters 1 to 8 (inclusive).
-I will be adding code to cover the rest of the book in due course, but I have not set a deadline.**
+I will be adding code to cover the rest of the book in due course, but I have not set a deadline.*

 ## Install